Cook smarter

 Blanching vs boiling

 People often confuse blanching with boiling, but the difference comes down to time and what happens next.
-Blanching is brief — 30 seconds to 4 minutes — and always followed by immediate cooling in ice water to stop the cooking.
+Blanching is brief (30 seconds to 4 minutes) and always followed by immediate cooling in ice water to stop the cooking.
 Boiling cooks food all the way through, usually for 10 minutes or more, with no shock step.
 If you skip the ice bath or leave vegetables in the water until they're fully tender, you're boiling, not blanching.

 As an alternative, steam blanching uses a steamer basket instead of submerging vegetables in water.
 It takes about 1.5x longer than water blanching but preserves roughly 30% more water-soluble vitamins.
 For most home cooking, water blanching is simpler and more consistent.

-2. Prepare your ice bath.
+Prepare your ice bath.
 Fill a large bowl with equal parts ice and water.
 You need enough ice to keep the water truly cold even after hot vegetables go in.
-If you're blanching multiple batches, refresh the ice between rounds.
+If blanching multiple batches, refresh the ice between rounds.

-3. Add vegetables to the boiling water.
+Add vegetables to the boiling water.
 Don't overcrowd the pot.
 If you're blanching two pounds of green beans, do it in two batches.
 Overcrowding drops the water temperature and leads to uneven cooking.

-5. Transfer immediately to the ice bath.
+Transfer immediately to the ice bath.
 Use a spider strainer or slotted spoon.
 Speed matters here.
 Every second of delay means more carryover cooking.

-6. Leave in ice water until completely cool.
+Leave in ice water until completely cool.
 Usually 2-3 minutes, roughly the same time as the blanching.
 The vegetables should feel cold to the touch all the way through.

-7. Drain and dry thoroughly.
+Drain and dry thoroughly.
 Wet blanched vegetables won't sear properly, spoil faster in storage, and water down any sauce they touch.
 Pat dry with clean towels or spin in a salad spinner.

-How long to blanch each vegetable
+How long should you blanch each vegetable?

 Times start when the water returns to a boil after adding the vegetables.
 These are for vegetables cut to standard sizes.